 Accra, the ever burgeoning capital of Ghana, is a melting pot of cultures, ethnicities, and, of course, languages.
-Understanding the linguistic landscape of Accra requires a nuanced approach, as it’s far more complex than simply identifying a single “official” language.
-This article aims to dissect the various languages spoken in Accra, exploring their origins, prevalence, and significance in the city’s daily life.
+Understanding the linguistic landscape requires a nuanced approach, as it’s far more complex than simply identifying one.
+This article aims to dissect the various dialects spoken, exploring their origins, prevalence, and significance in the city’s daily life.

-Ghana, a former British colony, adopted English as its official language after gaining independence.
-Consequently, English is widely used in Accra, particularly in:
+Ghana, a former British colony, adopted English as its official medium after gaining independence.
+Consequently, English is widely used, particularly in:

 - Government: Official documents, legal proceedings, and parliamentary debates are conducted in English.

-- Education: English is the primary language of instruction from the upper primary level onwards.
+- Education: English is the primary mode of instruction from the upper primary level onwards.

 - Business: Corporate communications, international trade, and many local businesses utilize English.